Semiconductor bill unites Sanders, the right — in opposition

 The most common reason that lawmakers give for subsidizing the semiconductor industry is the risk to national security from relying on foreign suppliers, particularly after the supply chain problems of the pandemic.
 Nearly four-fifths of global fabrication capacity is in Asia, according to the Congressional Research Service, broken down by South Korea at 28%, Taiwan at 22%, Japan, 16%, and China, 12%.

-“My fear is that more and more companies will locate their manufacturing facilities in other countries and that we will be increasingly vulnerable,” said Sen. Susan Collins, R-Maine.
+“I wish you didn’t have to do this, to be very honest, but France, Germany, Singapore, Japan, all of these other countries are providing incentives for CHIP companies to build there,” Commerce Secretary Gina Raimondo said Sunday on CBS’s “Face the Nation.”

+“We cannot afford to be in this vulnerable position.
+We need to be able to protect ourselves,” she said.

-Supporters are confident the bill will pass the Senate.
-The window for passing the bill through the House is narrow if progressives join with Sanders and if most Republicans line up in opposition based on fiscal concerns.
+The window for passing the bill through the House is narrow if some progressives join with Sanders and if most Republicans line up in opposition based on fiscal concerns.
 The White House says the bill needs to pass by the end of the month because companies are making decisions now about where to build.

+House Speaker Nancy Pelosi, D-Calif., told members of the United Auto Workers in Michigan on Friday that she feels “very confident” the bill will pass the House.

+“Before I walked in here, coming from the airport, I was told that we have some important Republican support on the House side,” Pelosi said.
+“We value the bipartisanship of this bill.”

 Two key congressional groups, the Problem Solvers caucus and the New Democrat Coalition, have endorsed the measure in recent days,